Why development has continued to elude Africa - NABDA DG

 Prof. Mustapha commended the Organisers for their relentless efforts in putting up the Conference which was part of ISDEVCOM’s 5th-anniversary celebrations.

+High point of the event was presentation of awards to some foundation leaders of the institute and supportive institutions, including NABDA.

-Dignaries present at the occasion include: the Governors of Nassarawa State, Engr.
-Abdullahi Audu Sule Your Excellency, the Governor of Plateau State, Barrister Simon Bako Lalong, Vice Chancellor, Nassarawa State University, Prof. Suleiman Bala, Organizers of the International Conference, Prof. Emmanuel Dandaura, Director General of NIMC, former Director General.of NBV, Pprof.
-Tony Iredia among otjerr stakeholders of Nigeria’s Science Communication and Communication in Africa.
+Other awardees include: the Governors of Nassarawa State, Engr.
+Abdullahi Audu Sule, Plateau State, Barrister Simon Bako Lalong, Vice Chancellor, Nassarawa State University, Prof. Suleiman Bala, Director General of NIMC, former Director General of NBC, Prof. Tony Iredia among other stakeholders of Nigeria’s Science Communication and Communication in Africa.

 Disclaimer